Freedom of speech is the right to say whatever you like about whatever you like, whenever you like, right? Wrong.

 Public officials should tolerate more criticism than private individuals.
 So defamation laws that stop legitimate criticism of a government or public official, violate the right to free speech.

-Protecting abstract concepts, religious beliefs or other beliefs or the sensibilities of people that believe them is not grounds for restricting free speech.
+Protecting abstract concepts, religious beliefs or other beliefs or the sensibilities of people that believe them is not grounds for restricting freedom of speech.

 Media and journalists

 Journalists and bloggers face particular risks because of the work they do.
-Countries therefore have a responsibility to protect their right to free speech.
+Countries therefore have a responsibility to protect their right to freedom of speech.
 Restrictions on Newspapers, TV stations, etc can affect everyone’s right to freedom of expression.

 Government should never bring criminal proceedings against anyone who reveals information about human rights abuses.